hongkongkiwi/docker-rabbitmq-configs/README.md

 - Create `my-queue.retry` queue bound to `my-exchange.retry`
 - Create exchange `my-exchange.retry` with arguments:
-  - Set `x-dead-letter-exchange` to `my-exchange.worker`
+  - Set `x-dead-letter-exchange` to `my-exchange.work`
-  - Set `x-message-ttl` to a retry-ttl variable, eg 300000 ms (5 minutes)
+  - Set `x-message-ttl` to a time you want it to wait on the retry queue before being sent back to the `work` exchange eg 5000 (5 seconds)

-### Unrouted exchange and queue
+### Dealing with un-routed messages

 To create an exchange and queue for messages that cannot be routed due to not having a defined routing key or headers:
-- Add as an argument to your main exchange: `"alternate-exchange": "my-exchange.dead"`
+- Add as an argument to your `work` exchange: `"alternate-exchange": "my-exchange.dead"`
-- Define your unrouted exchange as a fanout exchange
-- Define an unrouted queue
-- bind your unrouted exchange to your unrouted queue

-## Further Development

-- Diagramming
-- Key concepts, eg vhost is a host within a RabbitMQ instance, allowing multiple apps to use the same instance for different purposes, types of exchange etc

 ## Links